 When you bring home adult birds if you want to free range, i wouldn’t release them the first day, let them get used to you and make sure they know where to feed is.

-Below are links to everything I can think you need to get started except for chicken feed, i would suggest reading my article here.
+Below are links to everything I can think you need to get started.